NateEag/nateeag.com/pages/software/ideas.md

 Google Calendar in some form, but it doesn't seem to be as of 2020-04-14.

-## Open Source Calorie/Nutrient Tracker

-The FDA has a branded food products database that would be a decent baseline for "scan a UPC and add calories to the day".

-Pair that with their regular nutrient database and a source of meal ingredients and amounts (like an OSS recipe database, perhaps?), and I think most meals could be pretty quick to enter.

-Obviously you'd still want support for adding random calorie entries, as well as UPCs that aren't yet in the branded food products DB.

-Aforementioned DB gets updated every now and again, so you'd want to design this to be capable of taking advantage of these updates, rather than using a one-time snapshot.

 ## Open Source Fitness Tracker

 I am a firm believer in the value of data, and I'm intrigued by the idea of